acts-project/acts/README.md

 ## Prerequisites

 Only few dependencies are required to build the Core library of ACTS.
-The given version numbers were tested to be working.
-Older versions may or may not work.
+A list of prerequisites required is given below with the numbers indicating which versions were tested.
+Older versions may or may not work, feedback is very welcome.

 The following dependencies are required: